Hedgehog's Dilemma (Neon Genesis Evangelion): Production

-During the episode, existing geographical places such as Atsugi, Gōra, the Ōwakudani valley, and Lake Ashi, are named and drawn.
+Writer Virginie Nebbia noticed that Misato, usually depicted in a sensual manner, wears long pajamas that cover her entire body in "Hedgehog's Dilemma".
+According to Nebbia, this is due to the absence of Anno from the main staff.
+However, Nebbia noted how Anno's imprint is still present, as it features elements typical of his direction, such as close-ups of electricity poles and the long silent final shot.
+During the episode, existing geographical places such as Atsugi, Gōra, Togendai, the Ōwakudani valley, a pampas grass field in Sengokuhara Lake Ashi, are named and drawn.
 A fictional JRG train model named Odakyu 7700 series CHiSE was also drawn for the episode.
 Hayashibara and Hiro Yūki served as female and male speakers of the train, respectively.
 Hayashibara and Yūko Miyamura also voiced two prostitutes in a scene in which Shinji wanders Tokyo-3 at night.

-For the last scene, which is set in the New Hakone Yumoto station, staff took inspiration from the real Hakone-Yumoto Station.
+For the last scene, which is set in the New Hakone Yumoto station, staff took inspiration from the real Hakone-Yumoto Station, depicting it similarly to the actual station.
 The stairs into which Shinji is led by the men in black were depicted as dark, similar to the corridors of a prison.
 Another Okadyu Romancecar train similar to the Odakyu 10000 series HiSE was drawn for the scene, along with a Renault Alpine A310 car without modifications driven by Misato.
 In the same sequence, the songs Bay Side Love Story – from Tokyo and Face from Masami Okui's album Gyuu (1995) were used as background music.
 A fifty-second-long take in which Shinji and Misato look at each other in the station was added as a conclusion to the episode.
 The take was originally supposed to be one minute long, but staff decided to cut it during production.
+Academic Philip Brophy noted that Shinji is positioned in wide-frame, visually reducing him in size, focus, and importance; the scene has no music, with just the station announcements and Okui's song "at the threshold of audibility", so "at these moments, location sound is either reduced or voided".
+Brophy described it as a musical haiku, where the "individual elements collide, merge, and quietly coumbst".
 British singer Claire Littley also sang a cover of "Fly Me to the Moon" which was later used as the episode's closing theme song, replaced in late home video editions by another cover by Yoko Takahashi.